OakAndClay/plutus-pioneers-notes/README.md

 I am following along with lars in the video and makeing comments in the code as notes.
 I will save those notes in this repo under the week of the course.

-Using http://learnyouahaskell.com/chapters and http://book.realworldhaskell.org/read/ as references when I don't understand specifics in the code.
+Using http://learnyouahaskell.com/chapters and http://book.realworldhaskell.org/read/ as references when I don't understand the code.
 I am citing this in the comments with the page number.